 If you’re craving sturdier fare, there are small plates priced from $5 to $8, including a daily soup and salad, pulled pork with locally made Hosa hot sauce, Spanish-style meatballs, baked chevre, and more.

-Trivia teams can have four to six players, and each player contributes a buck or two toward the jackpot.
+Trivia teams typically have four to six players, and each player contributes a buck or two toward the jackpot.
 Variations abound, so check in with the venue to confirm their particulars.
-And plan to show up early to grab a table.
+And plan to show up early to grab a table for your team.